royandri/MyFinance/README.md

 # MyFinance
-Simple Android APP for record yout spending money
+Simple Android APP for record your spending money